annalisa144/reverdecer/_posts/2019-01-03-heat-from-salt.md

 [![](/images/cacl2-recharged_.jpg)](/images/cacl2-recharged.jpg)

 There was some salt residue left on the pot.
-We can't leave dirty cooking pot!
+We can't leave a dirty cooking pot!
 Luckily the salt easily rinsed off with water.

 [![](/images/cacl2-tray_.jpg)](/images/cacl2-recharged.jpg)
 # Solar recharge attempt

 Next we attempted to recharge the salt by placing the solution in a shallow tray made from a milk jug in the sun.
 After two clear, sunny days it looked basiclly the same.
 Little to no water evaporated.
-We put the solution in a water bottle and added a little fresh water.
+We poured the solution from the tray into a water bottle and added a little fresh water.
 The bottle warmed a little, but not nearly as much as with the Calcium Chloride powder.
 After some research we found that the solution has a [boiling point of 244 F](http://www.tetrachemicals.com/getFile.asp?File_Content_ID=1138).
 Perhaps using a black tray or adding charcoal dust to the solution would allow more solar energy to be absorbed and increaes the rate of evaporation.
 While more complex a [concentrating solar collecter](https://www.builditsolar.com/Projects/Concentrating/concentrating.htm) made with relitivly simple materials like mirrors and iron pipes can reach temperatures of over 400 F.

 # Why is this better than storing hot water in an insulated tank?